Portland Chapter 13 Bankruptcy Attorney

 The risk of losing a home or car is enough to make many people anxious.
 Fortunately, there are options even when you are in significant financial trouble.
 A Chapter 13 bankruptcy is successfully filed an automatic stay is initiated, this can cause an immediate stop on foreclosure or repossession, giving you time to catch up on payments.

-Under Ch.
-13, the court approves a repayment plan that allows you to consolidate and pay down debt over three to five years.
+Under Chapter 13, the court approves a repayment plan that allows you to consolidate and pay down debt over three to five years.
 With the help of a Chapter 13 plan, you can make regular payments and keep most of your current possessions.

 Bankruptcy can help you keep your financial situation afloat.
 For a consultation, contact a Portland chapter 13 lawyer at Vanden Bos & Chapman, LLP at (503) 664-3134 today.

 Who Qualifies for Chapter 13?